The Seven-Step Financial Planning Process

 Technology today has leveled the playing field for investors.
 While access to sophisticated planning and institutional management – once was the exclusive domain of the old `big-name’ bricks-and-mortar firms – technology has leveled the playing field, allowing investors greater access while still utilizing the guidance of independent, non-conflicted service providers who don’t operate in a sales environment.

-The Planning Process – Six Steps
+The Planning Process – How it works:

 The CFP® Board’s Seven-Step Planning Process: